DrSkippy/2017ChipBets/README.md

 run "sim.py".

 If you plan to do a parameter search, use the kwargs.
-See meta.py for an example of how this is easily done.
+See meta.py for an example of how this is done.

 The example code shows a strategy of random selection base on buying a single chip before betting.
 Run this example to see how it works, then